gregorydlogan/oc-config-management/README.md

  - `fileserver`: At most 1 host.
 With 2 or more hosts only the first will be used.
 0 hosts disables the fileserver and only makes sense of you are just building an allinone host.
  - `database`: Exactly 1 host.
 With 2 or more hosts only the first will be used, with 0 hosts you will encounter errors.
- - `activemq`: Exactly 1 host.
-With 2 or more hosts only the first will be used, with 0 hosts you will encounter errors.
  - `elasticsearch`: Exactly 1 host.
 With 2 or more hosts only the first will be used, with 0 hosts you will encounter errors.
  - `allinone`, `admin`, `adminpresentation`: At most 1 host in all of these groups combined.
 The admin node used by the cluster is defined by the _first_ entry of the `admin_node` group.
 This means that if you define an